OPS-E2E-PPE/E2E_DocFxV3/E2E_DocsBranch_Dynamic/service/connect-metamask.md

 #Customer intent: As a developer, I want to connect to my blockchain member node so that I can perform actions on a blockchain.
 ---

-# Quickstart: Use MetaMask to connect and deploy a smart contract
+# Quickstart: Use MetaMask to connect and deploy an smart contract

 In this quickstart you'll use MetaMask to connect to an Azure Blockchain Service network and use Remix to deploy a smart contract.
 Metamask is a browser extension to manage an Ether wallet and perform smart contract actions.